xanmod/linux/Documentation/userspace-api/winesync.rst

   the given owner (with a recursion count of 1) and as no longer inconsistent, and ``index`` is still set to the index of the mutex.

+  The ``alert`` argument is an "extra" event which can terminate the wait, independently of all other objects.
+If members of ``objs`` and ``alert`` are both simultaneously signaled, a member of ``objs`` will always be given priority and acquired first.
+Aside from this, for "any" waits, there is no difference between passing an event as this parameter, and passing it as an additional object at the end of the ``objs`` array.
+For "all" waits, there is an additional difference, as described below.

-  It is valid to pass the same object more than once.
+  It is valid to pass the same object more than once, including by passing the same event in the ``objs`` array and in ``alert``.
 If a wakeup occurs due to that object being signaled, ``index`` is set to the lowest index corresponding to that object.

   The function may fail with ``EINTR`` if a signal is received.